dotnet/AspNetCore.Docs/aspnetcore/grpc/error-handling.md

 Errors are represented by `RpcException` with an error status code and optional detail message. `RpcException` is thrown in many scenarios:

 * The call failed on the server and the server sent an error status code.
 For example, the gRPC client started a call that was missing required data from the request message and the server returns an `INVALID_ARGUMENT` status code.
-* An error occured inside the client when making the gRPC call.
+* An error occurred inside the client when making the gRPC call.
 For example, a client makes a gRPC call, can't connect to the server, and throws an error with a status of `UNAVAILABLE`.
 * The <xref:System.Threading.CancellationToken> passed to the gRPC call is canceled.
-The gRPC call is stopped and the and the client throws an error with a status of `CANCELLED`.
+The gRPC call is stopped and the client throws an error with a status of `CANCELLED`.
 * A gRPC call exceeds its configured deadline.
-The gRPC call is stopped and the and the client throws an error with a status of `DEADLINE_EXCEEDED`.
+The gRPC call is stopped and the client throws an error with a status of `DEADLINE_EXCEEDED`.

 ## Rich error handling